Differential Diagnosis of Pneumonia

 Differential diagnoses of bacterial pneumonia to consider include some of the following:

-• Asthma
+- Asthma

-• Atelectasis
+- Atelectasis

-• Bronchitis
+- Bronchitis

-• COPD
+- COPD

-• Lung abscess
+- Lung abscess

-• Respiratory failure
+- Respiratory failure (7,11)

 Diagnostic Tests

-• Chest X-ray: the appearance of pulmonary infiltrates or opacities helps support a pneumonia diagnosis.
+- Chest X-ray: The appearance of pulmonary infiltrates or opacities helps support a pneumonia diagnosis.
 Specific lobes or interstitial infiltrates may indicate other disease processes, like heart failure or tuberculosis.

-• Complete Metabolic Panel (CMP): helps evaluate kidney function and assess for dehydration.
+- Complete Metabolic Panel (CMP): helps evaluate kidney function and assess for dehydration.
 Evaluating impaired kidney function is necessary when tailoring treatment plans.

-• Inflammatory biomarkers: An increased erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) indicates inflammation.
-However, these tests can be non-specific [6,11].
+- Inflammatory biomarkers: An increased erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) indicates inflammation.
+However, these tests can be non-specific (6,11).

 While typically, the diagnosis of pneumonia can be initially made by correlating clinical findings with radiological and laboratory results, it can still sometimes be challenging to determine the likely etiology, especially for those with an unclear history.
 Thus, additional diagnostic tests are considered in the appropriate setting.

-Additional tests may include [6,11]:
+Additional tests may include (6,11):

 Diagnostic Reasoning and Critical Thinking

 Providers should also consider the patient’s risk factors and known exposures.
 For instance, if the patient has a history of HIV and develops a fever, cough, dyspnea, and lower lung field crackles, then fungal pneumonia (more specifically, PJP pneumonia) should be suspected.
-Since the patient is immunocompromised, other pneumonia etiologies are still considered, like mycoplasma, tuberculosis, COVID-19, etc. [14].
+Since the patient is immunocompromised, other pneumonia etiologies are still considered, like Mycoplasma, tuberculosis, COVID-19, etc. [14].
 Another example is a college student who lives in crowded dorms and develops myalgias, fever, and a cough.
-They are at risk for certain etiologies and types of pneumonia, like tuberculosis, COVID-19, or “walking pneumonia.”
+They are at risk for specific etiologies and types of pneumonia, like tuberculosis, COVID-19, or “walking pneumonia.”

 Ask yourself...

-1. What are some possible differentials of pneumonia?
+- What are some possible differentials of pneumonia?

-2. Which tests can confirm pneumonia?
+- Which tests can confirm pneumonia?

-3. What are some elements to consider when determining possible differentials?
+- What are some elements to consider when determining possible differentials?

 Pharmacological Treatment

 The treatment of pneumonia is determined by etiology and type and is further discussed below.
 Please note that these are general guidelines, and treatment plans should be tailored to each individual.
-As guidelines vary per medical organizational approach and are updated frequently, please refer to current practice guidelines.
+As guidelines vary per medical organizational approach and are updated frequently, please refer to the current practice guidelines.

 Bacterial Pneumonia

 For patients with significant comorbidities, advanced age, and other risk factors that are not penicillin-allergic, prescribing amoxicillin-clavulanate plus a macrolide or doxycycline is recommended.
-If they are allergic to penicillin, a third-generation cephalosporin plus macrolide or doxycycline is recommended.
-For patients unable to tolerate penicillin or cephalosporins and with structural lung disease, respiratory fluoroquinolone is recommended.
+A third-generation cephalosporin plus macrolide or doxycycline is recommended if they are allergic to penicillin.
+A respiratory fluoroquinolone is recommended for patients unable to tolerate penicillin or cephalosporins and with structural lung disease.
 Again, this is determined by the approach and guidelines the provider is following.
-The provider should also consider local bacterial resistance rates, if any [4].
+The provider should also consider local bacterial resistance rates (4).

 Hospital-acquired or ventilator-associated cases of bacterial pneumonia are also treated with IV antibiotics.
 Initially, treatment is typically guided by hospital or healthcare facility-specific antibiograms.
-Once the sputum or blood cultures return, the antimicrobial selection is tailored to the specific bacterial organism causing the infection [12].
+Once the sputum or blood cultures return, the antimicrobial selection is tailored to the specific bacterial organism causing the infection (12).

 Viral Pneumonia